-Module-5 Site Exposure Exposure to building construction practices on site of various items of work from foundation to roof and finishes.
+Module-5 Site Exposure Exposure to building construction practices on site of various items of work

 - 1. To study the various tools, equipments used in masonry and carpentry works. - 2.
 To construct examples of brick masonry works in construction yard. - 3.
 To construct examples of timber joints in workshop and study the various hardware used in doors and windows. - 4.
 To survey construction work on site and submit report